SINTEF-AppliedCompSci/MRST/README.md

 * These examples follows steps:
     * Settup and simulate a full resolution resorvior model
-    * Build a network of flowpath base of flow diagnostics
+    * Build a network
-    * Create the create the ddmodel
+    * Create the create the network-model
     * Settup parameter and scaling values for the control variables
     * Run initial model
-    * Optimize
+    * Calibrate

 ### Overview  of the main classes
-    * Network
+    * Network: here we create the network and defined the conections between nodes
+    * NetworkModel: here we create the MRST model asociated to a given network